 Download Practice Workbook

-Now you can drag the Fill Handle to fill the formula to the rest of the cells.
+- Now press ENTER and drag the Fill Handle to fill the formula to the rest of the cells.

 Read more: How to Concatenate Two Columns In Excel

 3. Excel TEXTJOIN Function to Concatenate